top of box

 Repeats.

 Simple part repeats are pretty easy, just place a |: at the begining and a :| at the end of the part.
-If the end of a repeated part bumps up against the beginning of a repeated part, it can be indicated by :||: (clearest) or also by :: (shortest).
+If the end of one repeated part bumps up against the beginning of another repeated part, it can be indicated by :||: (clearest) or also by :: (shortest).

 Repeating from a specific point is done by using a square bracket followed by the repeat number: [1 and [2 .
 For instance: